libp2p/specs/identify/README.md

 being identified; it is a multi-address.
 The initiator can use this address to infer the existence of a NAT and its public address.

+For example, in the case of a TCP/IP transport the observed addresses will be of the form `/ip4/x.x.x.x/tcp/xx`.
+In the case of a circuit relay connection, the observed address will be of the form `/p2p/QmRelay/p2p-circuit`.
+In the case of onion transport, there is no observable source address.

 ### protocols

 This is a list of protocols supported by the peer.